 Where the design community meets.

-Philadelphia Founder & CEO Joined almost 5 years ago
+Philadelphia Founder & CEO Joined about 5 years ago

 Not too greedy at all, and you certainly don't have to decide!
 But, I've found that the more variables there are, the more difficult the decision becomes for me.
 Without a hierarchy of priorities, what should I do if a mind-numbing project comes along that pays for my whole year?
 It's not fulfilling, but I can make a great living.
 Is that worth it?
 Or what if my dream project comes along, but I have to do it for free?
 Is that worth it?